ladroop/Chaturbate_reloaded/README.md

 -Note field where you can write notes.(Typing "$" will show as the current date).
 -Link to a DM pop up.
 -Private show costs (only if private enabled).
+-Minimum private time. *
+-Spy on private costs or disabled.
+-Fanclub member spy on private costs. (only if different from normal user spy on private costs).*
+-Premium private show costs. (if premium is enabled) * -Minimum premium private time. *
 -Private show recording. *
--Minimum private time. *
--Spy on private enabled (only if spy enabled).
--Spy on private costs. *
--Fanclub member spy on private costs. (only if different from normal user spy on private costs).
+-Fanclub costs. (if fanclub enabled)
+-Broadcasters region.
+(Not if appear on network sites is "NO" and only if index was made when online).
--Broadcaster status (only if exhibitionist).
+-Broadcasters nationality. * (Only if set) -Broadcaster status (only if exhibitionist).
 -Amount you tipped the last 24H (only if you tipped).
 -Video URL , copy to clipboard/update status (also when off-line and then it will only update the status).